3liz/3liz.github.io/docs/workshop/lizmap-short-english.md

     Is-it 👍 or something else ?

 !!! info
-    This workshop was designed for **3 hours**, so some steps in the QGIS downloaded project are already.
+    This workshop was designed for **3 hours**, so some steps in the QGIS downloaded project are already done.

 ## First quick map